rsmpdo/letoiledoree---Restaurant-Web/README.md

 - Fast development server and build optimization via Vite
 - Responsive design with dark‑mode support
 - Easy deployment to Vercel (continuous integration)
-- Ready for extension: add a backend API, authentication, or a CMS
+- Ready for extension: add a backend API, authentication or a CMS

 ## Getting Started
 1. **Clone the repository** (already done) or ensure you have the project folder.